-At Coleridge we strive to provide a balanced and broad curriculum which meets the needs of all pupils by giving them the skills, knowledge and understanding to prepare them for the future.
+At Coleridge we strive to provide a balanced and broad curriculum which meets the needs of all pupils by giving them the concepts, skills, knowledge and understanding to prepare them for the future.
 We want every part of our school community – pupils, families and members of staff – to experience success.
 Our vision is ‘Together: achieving excellence everyday’.

-Our main focus is to ensure that we support the development of the whole child and promote a positive attitude to learning so our children can be successful, resilent and responsible learners.
+We are committed to supporting the development of the whole child and instilling in them a positive attitude to learning so our children can be successful, resilient and responsible learners.

-At Coleridge Primary School we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
+At Coleridge Primary School, we offer a curriculum which is broad and balanced and which builds progressively on the knowledge, concepts and the understanding and skills the children acquire each year, taking account of individual starting points.
 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education; our decision to implement mixed-ability partnerships within lessons means that a ceiling is never placed on pupils and all children are able to be successful through appropriate scaffold and design.
 We have purposefully decided not to make tenuous links across subjects and instead teach subjects discretely to ensure children have clarity on each subject being taught.

-The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum, including through talk assemblies and talk times in class which focus on topical events that link to British Values and SMSC curriculum.
+The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum, including through talk assemblies, Sunshine weeks and talk times in class, which focus on topical events that link to British Values and the SMSC curriculum.

-Pupils have opportunities to share their learning with each other, their parents and carers and other learners through regular assemblies, the HAF programme and our rich menu of afterschool clubs that promote and incorporate performances, competitions and events.
+Pupils have opportunities to share their learning and achievements with each other, their families and carers and other learners through regular assemblies, the HAF programme and our rich menu of afterschool clubs that promote and incorporate performances, competitions and events.
 Developing their independence and motivation as learners and their sense of responsibility as future citizens is at the heart of all our teaching and learning.